autumnleaves123/info-2300-final-project/documents/design-plan.md

 CUDAP will be using the website to appeal to their target audiences and display information about what their program offers to increase awareness of the deaf community.
 For the information portion, there will be a page with pictures of members signing some basic ASL signs as a kind of "crash-course" and to stimulate interest in the club and the deaf movement.
 The events page will integrate a calendar so the audience can get involved if they choose.
 Additionally, the website will include the student involvement side (the club aspect) and explain what they do on campus, introduce their e-board, and show action pictures.

 ### Needs and Wants

-[Collect your client's and target audience's needs and wants for the website.
-Come up with several appropriate design ideas on how those needs may be met.
-In the **Memo** field, justify your ideas and add any additional comments you have.
-There is no specific number of needs required for this, but you need enough to do the job.]

 * Needs/Wants #1
 	* **Needs and Wants**